checkaayush/Cybros/Y15_CP_Assignment/README.md

 ## Hello Y15!

-Let's start on the premise that the assignment given to you, which I guess became a _'nightmare'_ for you people, was actually _'awesome'_.
+Let's start on the premise that the assignment given to you, which I guess became a _nightmare_ for you people, was actually _awesome_.
 Their were a hell lot of things for you to learn from this assignment.

 Here are some insights from my side, which will give you some perspective alongside a possible approach.